zephyrsoftwares/checkflow-api/.github/ISSUE_TEMPLATE/bug_report_template.md

 ---
 name: 🐞 Bug Reports
-about: "For feature requests.
-Please search for existing issues first."
+about: "If you found a problem.
+Please search for existing bug first."

 ---